imshaaz21/CodeRed/README.md

 - Add persistence (Redis/Postgres) to support server restarts.
 - Extend error handling with granular codes for richer client UX.
-- Stage 2: add secure server-side chess clocks synchronized to clients.
+- Stage 3: introduce the baseline bot opponent and share timing with the lobby.